In the past few years, Mirrorless cameras have really started to rival DSLRs. What are the differences between the two? Let’s find out!

 That flange back distance or the distance from the lens mount to the sensor is larger for DSLRs because they have to stuff mechanical mirror assembly between the lens and the sensor.

 Mirrorless cameras can be smaller, lighter, and easier to carry because they don’t have to pack that moving mirror.
+A top-of-the-line interchangeable lens camera like the Sony A7R 2 can deliver next-generation quality images.

 - World’s first Full-frame back-illuminated Exmor R CMOS sensor-42.4MP, 5-axis in-body image stabilization optimized for 42.4MP full-frame, 4K movie recording with full pixel readout and no pixel binning